 - 1. The proposed research must meet the SPRI objectives on sport participation and have a focus on one or more of the target areas of research. - 2.
 During the life of their grant and until the end of their research projects, grant and award holders must participate in the annual Sport Canada Research Initiative conference in Ottawa, to which they will be invited by Sport Canada.
 SPRI funding includes costs related to travel to the conference.
 Therefore, applicants must include costs related to attendance at the conference as part of their research proposal's budget. - 3.
 As part of the knowledge transfer component of the SPRI funding, grant and award holders will be required to prepare a short paper targeted at the sport policy and practitioner communities, summarizing the key findings of their research.
-The deadline for knowledge transfer materials will coincide with the due date for the SSHRC final report (September of the final year of the grant).
+The deadline for the submission of these knowledge transfer materials is September 30 of the final year of the grant.
 Sport Canada will contact grant and award holders at their funding end date to communicate the due date and SPRI knowledge transfer guidelines.
 Grant and award holders will be asked to follow the knowledge transfer template provided by Sport Canada in preparing their paper.
 Grant and award holders are encouraged to seek publication of their paper in an open source publication.